Auchagallon Stone Circle

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

-Moss Farm Road Stone Circles - 1.3 miles (Prehistoric Site)
+Moss Farm Road Stone Circle - 1.3 miles (Prehistoric Site)

-Machrie Moor Stone Circles - 1.7 miles (Prehistoric Site)
+Machrie Moor Standing Stones - 1.7 miles (Prehistoric Site)

 Kilpatrick Dun - 5.3 miles (Prehistoric Site)